 At times we felt like a small, mobile town rolling down the trail, but as you’ll see in our photos and videos, the whole team was knit together in a wonderful way, supporting each other and yet never isolated from other pilgrims.

-Last summer we were glad to discover just how accessible the Camino can be for people with disabilities.
+In the summer of 2018 we were glad to discover just how accessible the Camino can be for people with disabilities.
 We were amazed again this year how helpful people were and willing to meet Gabriel’s needs and to accommodate a group our size.
 This was true regardless of how intentionally ‘accessible’ albergues, hostels, and restaurants were.